anandijawkar/anandijawkar/README.md

 📚 Experience in software development in various startups and organizations to bring accessible and meaningful tech to thousands of individuals globally

+## 💡 Cool projects I've built
+• 📚 A url shortener that includes insights and checks for backlinks while including insights
+• 📈 A web app that predicts the stock price of S&P 500 companies, so you can invest wisely!
+• 📚 A COBWEB framework that highlights the relationship between predator-prey in the wildlife

 ## 🔭 I’m currently working on:

 • An ML web app where users can upload images that contains real world objects or text, and get the labels for all the detected objects and texts in the image